Your First Repository

 no changes added to commit (use "git add" and/or "git commit -a")

-You can go ahead and modify or create more files, if you want.
+You can create or modify more files, if you'd like.

 2. Add changes to your commit

-Next, you should add each changed file that you want to be part of your commit using
+Next, you should add each modified file that you'd like to add to your commit with

 knut@iceberg:~/repositories/foobar$ git add README.md

-If you want to add all changed files in your source tree, you can run
+If you want to add all modified files in your source tree, you can run

 git add .but be careful as this might add unwanted files as well, so it's a good idea to double-check by running